How to Choose a Headphone Amp [Definitive Guide]

 Desktop Amp/DAC

-These boys are pretty nifty as well, but are a little bulkier and are meant to be used in studio only.
-They sort of resemble audio interfaces actually.
-Well, some do.
-The one above looks like a mini turntable!
+These boys are pretty nifty as well, but are a little bulkier and are meant to be used in the studio only.

-Here’s an infographic I did explaining how to hook up an Objective 2 from JDS Labs (Standalone) to a DAC and then to your PC.
+Here’s an infographic I did explaining how to hook up an Objective 2 (now discontinued) from JDS Labs (Standalone) to a DAC and then to your PC.

 Power Requirements